Frieze group

 In mathematics, a frieze or frieze pattern is a two-dimensional design that repeats in one direction.
-Such patterns occur frequently in architecture and decorative art.
+The term is derived from friezes in architecture and decorative arts, where such repeating patterns are often used.
 Frieze patterns can be classified into seven types according to their symmetries.
 The set of symmetries of a frieze pattern is called a frieze group.

 Frieze groups are two-dimensional line groups, having repetition in only one direction.
 They are related to the more complex wallpaper groups, which classify patterns that are repetitive in two directions, and crystallographic groups, which classify patterns that are repetitive in three directions.

-General
+History

+Mathematical friezes have their origins in the formulas for the pentagramma mirificum found by Carl Friedrich Gauss in 1843 and Harold Scott MacDonald Coxeter's study of symmetries in the mid-20th century.
+Frieze patterns were formally introduced by Coxeter in 1971.
+In the 1970s to 1980s, frieze patterns were the subject of mathematical works by Coxeter, John Horton Conway, Geoffrey Colin Shephard, Pierre Gabriel, and others in combinatorics and the theory of quiver representations.

+In the 21st century, new relations were found between frieze patterns and cluster algebras, Grassmannians, linear difference equations, moduli spaces of points in projective spaces, and transfer matrices in solvable lattice models.

+Definition

 Formally, a frieze group is a class of infinite discrete symmetry groups of patterns on a strip (infinitely wide rectangle), hence a class of groups of isometries of the plane, or of a strip.
 A symmetry group of a frieze group necessarily contains translations and may contain glide reflections, reflections along the long axis of the strip, reflections along the narrow axis of the strip, and 180° rotations.
 There are seven frieze groups, listed in the summary table.
 Many authors present the frieze groups in a different order.